Nippon Chemical Industrial Co.,Ltd.

 Risk of reduced sales and impairment losses affecting production facilities due to shutdowns or lower production Long term

-Acute Intensification and increase in the number of extreme weather events (typhoons, wildfires, flooding, and severe storms) Disruptions in the supply of raw materials due to natural disasters Long term
+Acute Intensification and increase in the number of natural disasters (typhoons, wildfires, flooding, and severe storms) Disruptions in the supply of raw materials due to natural disasters Long term

 Risk of the leakage of chemical substances due to damage caused to production plants Long term